xiaofangxd/Multitasking-Optimization/README.md

-# A collection of main papers on multitasking optimization
+# A Collection of Main Papers on Multitasking Optimization

 - [Multitasking Optimization](#Multitasking-Optimization)
   - [Survey](#survey)